 Fleischer & Wolf Tri-Ply Stainless set (copper-colored clad stainless tri-ply, 2.5mm thick.
 To compare, All-Clad tri-ply, Tramontina Tri-Ply Clad, and Cuisinart Multiclad Pro are all 2.6mm thick, so provide more aluminum for better heating properties.)
 It's pretty, as you can see here, but the performance is just meh:

-Final Thoughts on Copper Cookware
+Final Thoughts on the Best Copper Cookware

 Finding the best copper cookware can be tricky because there are a lot of options to choose from and the quality varies considerably.
 If you want to buy wisely, you have to do a little homework to understand all your options and where to get the best bang for your buck.
 This copper cookware review should help you do that.